hackingmaterials/rocketsled/docs/_sources/quickstart.rst.txt

 Define constraints
 ------------------

-Let's constrain this function in each of its dimensions in the format rocketsled uses.
-Each dimension is represented as a 2-tuple for (low, high), and is placed in a list.
-So if we want to constrain x1 to integers between 1-100, x2 to integers between 200-300, and x3 to floats between 5.0-10.0:
+Let's constrain this function in each of its dimensions.
+With rocketsled, each dimension is represented as a 2-tuple for (low, high), and is placed in a list.
+So if we want to constrain x :sub:`0` to integers between 1-100, x :sub:`1` to integers between 200-300, and x :sub:`3` to floats between 5.0-10.0:

 .. code-block:: python